emcnicholas/secureX-swc-wxt-alert-wf/README.md

 # secureX-swc-wxt-alert-wf

-In this workflow we will reach out to SWC for all alerts.
+In this workflow we will reach out to Stealthwatch Cloud (SWC) for all alerts.
 If there are any alerts, we will parse the Alert URL and add it to a Webex Teams message.

 **Prerequisites:**
 1. Cisco Stealthwatch Cloud (SWC) Account (and API key)